Park Tae-hwan

-Park Tae-hwan (Korean: 박태환; Hanja: 朴泰桓, [pak̚.tʰɛ̝.ɦwan]; born September 27, 1989) is a South Korean competitive swimmer who is an Olympic gold medalist and world champion.
+Park Tae-hwan (Korean: 박태환; Hanja: 朴泰桓, [pak̚.tʰɛ̝.ɦwan]; born September 27, 1989) is a South Korean retired competitive swimmer who is an Olympic gold medalist and world champion.
 He has four Olympic medals, five world titles, and 20 Asian Games medals.
 He won a gold medal in the 400-meter freestyle and a silver in the 200-meter freestyle events at the 2008 Summer Olympics.
 He also won two silver medals at the 2012 Summer Olympics in the 200- and 400-meter freestyle.
 He is the first Asian swimmer to claim a gold medal in the men's 400-meter freestyle, and the first-ever South Korean swimmer to win any Olympic medal in swimming.
 He also holds 3 Asian Records, all in Men's Freestyle.
 He is best known for his impressive range and versatility, as he is able to compete at international level in 100-, 200-, 400- and 1,500-meter freestyle.